-The old Chartreuse of Saint-Hugon burned in a fire at the end of 2017.
-The reconstruction will be long.
-The Karma Ling Institute, which resides there, has however reopened and is continuing its activities.
+The former Charterhouse of Saint-Hugon burned down in a fire at the end of 2017.
+The reconstruction will take a long time.
+The Karma Ling Institute, which resides there, has however reopened its doors and continues its activities.

-Since 1979, the Institut Karma Ling, one of the biggest Buddhist centres in Europe, has occupied the former Chartreuse de Saint-Hugon.
+Since 1979, the Karma Ling Institute, one of the great European Buddhist centres, has occupied the former Charterhouse of Saint-Hugon.

 Spoken languages Français

 From: 01 / 01 / 23 To: 31 / 12 / 23

 - Friday : Open